Skip to Content

 – May be a bit expensive for the materials used

-– More for kickboxing/muay thai
+– More for kickboxing/Muay Thai

 Venum Elite Boxing Gloves is a decent entry level glove for beginners diving into their training journey – especially if they would like to eventually train kickboxing and Muay Thai as well.